- Water Department

 During the summer, the Town of Berthoud processes more water than during the winter months.
-Lawn and garden care are largely to blame for this increase in demand, and while we love a great looking yard as much as anyone, this excess water use takes a toll on the Town, its residents and the environment.
+Lawn and garden care are largely the cause for this increase in demand, and while we love a great looking yard as much as anyone, this excess water use takes a toll on the Town, its resources, and the environment.

 - Don't overwater.
 Giving your lawn or garden too much water can be just as bad for it as not giving it enough.

 - Minimize runoff by allowing for soak-time between short water cycles.
 For instance, water for 5 minutes, wait an hour, then water for 5 more minutes.

 - Only run irrigation systems once a day.

 - Avoid watering on windy days when the sprinkler is less effective.

 - Set your lawnmower to the highest setting.
 Longer grass will keep the ground cooler and retain more water.